-For almost 30 years my system has been centered around one beatifully made Italian integrated amplifier produced by a company that is still famous for their top-quality valve amplifiers.
-Unison Research.
+For almost 30 years my system has been centered around one beautifully made Italian integrated amplifier produced by a company that is still famous for their top-quality valve amplifiers: Unison Research.
 My unit was their first attempt to a total solid state design, the Mood, which was inspired to the very similar Sonus Faber Quid,

 I’ve been always advising to get rid of the rubber mat on old Thorens turntables.
 Lately, I’ve been reconsidering some of my well established views.
-The Funk Firm Achromat I’ve been using for years looks a bit warped today.
+The otherwise excellent Funk Firm Achromat I’ve been using for years looks a rather warped today.
 So I tried a felt mat I had spared and…. differences?
-Well…. really tough to tell.
+Well…. really tough

 I have been thinking a lot about this.
 When I got myself back into analog audio, I recovered a Thorens TD-165 abandoned in a friend’s closet and equipped it with a Goldring Elan.
 When I first upgraded the cartridge I was advised to look in Grado’s catalogue.

-I’ve always been fond of Grado cartridges, because I like the sound and the fact they’re hand made in Brooklyn in a way that seems quite anachronistic today.
-I will probably keep loving and admiring the Grado way of doing business, but after I stumbled upon a humble Shure cartridge someone was about to throw
+(situation updated more recently) I’ve always been fond of Grado cartridges, because I like the sound and the fact they’re hand made in Brooklyn in a way that seems quite anachronistic today.
+I will probably keep loving and admiring the Grado way of doing business, but after I stumbled upon a humble Shure cartridge someone